zampat/neteye4/itoa/README.md

 # NetEye ITOA Software and Configurations overview

 IT operations analytics (ITOA) provides a solution to collect and archive performance data from various sources.
-The frequency of collection can be high and the contents indexed within a timeseries database.
+The frequency of collection can be high and the contents indexed within a time series database.

-The architecture consits of infrastructure of:
+The architecture consists of infrastructure of:
 1. Performance data collecting agents
 2. Dashboards for Grafana
 3. NetEye: collector of streaming data and forwarder to database